poka-IT/ark_tbw_delegate_server/README.md

 ARK True Block Weight Delegate Server is a community funded project for managing voter reward disbursements.

-Our focus is on making the delegate reward payment process as fast and easy as possible.
+Our focus is on making the delegate true block reward payment process as fast, accurate, and easy as possible.

+## Features
+- Hopper resistant
+- Accurate to the arktoshi
+- Rewards calculated by the weight of your wallet at the time the block was forged
+- Rolling Balances
+- Adjustable Payment Threshold
+- Adjustable Share Percentage
+- Automated payments
+- Blacklisting

 ## Delegate Usage
 ### Installation